Will Brill

-Will Brill (born July 11, 1986) is an American actor best known for his role as Scott Brown in The OA.
-Brill grew up in Menlo Park, California, and graduated from Gunn High School and the Carnegie Mellon School of Drama.
+Will Brill (born July 11, 1986) is an American actor.
+He is known for his role as Scott Brown in The OA.
+Additionally, Brill also starred in Stereophonic, a show on Broadway loosely based on the creation of the Fleetwood Mac album Rumours, winning the Tony Award for Best Featured Actor in a Play for his performance.

+Early life and education

+Brill grew up in Menlo Park, California.
+Brill loved singing from an early age and participated in children's theaters across the San Francisco Bay Peninsula, where he grew up.

+During his high school years, he left Menlo School amid a scandalous fake ID fiasco and subsequently attended Menlo-Atherton High School.
+While there, he continued to do children's theater and co-directed a production of Lost in Yonkers.
+After only one semester, he transferred to Woodside High School in Redwood City to do more theatre.
+Afterwards, he transferred to Gunn High School, one of the top public schools in the country, to be with friends and do lots of theatre.
+After graduating from Gunn High School, he attended Carnegie Mellon School of Drama.

+Career

 In 2020, Brill starred as an apparition come to life of William Shakespeare in the film The Scottish Play.
 In addition to his television and film work, Brill has also appeared on Broadway, as part of the original cast of Act One, as Ed in the 2014 revival of You Can't Take It with You, and as Ali Hakim in the reimagined 75th-anniversary revival of Oklahoma!.
 He has also appeared in off-Broadway productions of Tribes and Our Town, both directed by David Cromer.
-Additionally, Brill also starred in Stereophonic, a show on Broadway loosely based on the creation of the Fleetwood Mac album Rumours, winning the Tony Award for Best Featured Actor in a Play for his performance.

-Early life

-Brill loved singing from an early age and participated in children's theaters across the San Francisco Bay Peninsula, where he grew up.

-During his high school years, he was expelled from prestigious high school Menlo School for forging driver's licenses and forced to go to the local public school Menlo-Atherton High School.
-While there, he continued to do children's theater and performed in the school's rendition of Lost in Yonkers.
-After only one semester, he transferred to Woodside High School in Redwood City for a crush.
-Afterwards, he committed fraud to get into Gunn High School, one of the top public schools in the country.